bitovi/bitops/docs/operations-repo-structure.md

 This directory is also where you put your infrastructure code associated with the respective tool.

 Helm has additional capabilities here.
 You can nest multiple charts within the `helm/` directory of a given environment.
-Bitops will auto-detect and install these charts in alphabetical order.
+BitOps will auto-detect and install these charts in alphabetical order.

 #### Lifecycle directories
 Within a tool directory, you can optionally have a `bitops.before-deploy.d/` and/or a `bitops.after-deploy.d/`.
 You can put arbitrary `*.sh` scripts in here and they will be run before or after the tool executes.
 More for information see [lifecycle](lifecycle.md) docs.